 The Ultimate ADHD Test for Teen Girls

-The signs of ADHD are often overlooked in women and girls, so it’s easy to miss a diagnosis.
+The signs of attention deficit disorder (ADHD or ADD) are often overlooked in women and girls, so it’s easy to miss a diagnosis.
 Are your daughter’s energy or your spaciness just part of a quirky personality?
 Or are they an indication of ADHD?

 Ask her to take this ADHD test for teens, and share the results with your doctor for further evaluation.